 My passion for chicken pot pie was born.
 But, as I grew into adulthood, I realized the comfort dish I love is actually quite simple to make from scratch.
 I didn’t need to rely on the boxed version anymore.
 I also found that chicken pot pie doesn’t involve a lot of hard-to-pronounce ingredients or complicated steps.
 Now, I’m even more of a fan.

 My commitment to making this an easy chicken pot pie develops in stages.

-- The veggies: I use frozen vegetables to stir into the filling, but give the gravy a lift by dicing onions, garlic, and celery while the chicken is roasting.
+- The veggies: I use frozen vegetables to stir into the filling, but give the gravy a lift by adding onions, garlic, and celery.

-- The pie crust: Rather than make a scratch pie crust I buy store-bought puff pastry.
+- The pie crust: Rather than make a scratch pie crust I use store-bought puff pastry.

 - The stock: If you have homemade stock in your fridge then by all means use it, but there is no shame in saving time with store-bought stock.
 To find the best box stock check out our product review: Our Favorite Boxed Chicken Broth.

-- The time: The finished chicken pot pie only takes 20-25 minutes to bake in the oven.
-You can add another 30 minutes to roast the whole cut-up chicken, but if you’re really pressed for time, just pick up a rotisserie chicken at the store.
+- The time: The finished chicken pot pie only takes 20 to 25 minutes to bake in the oven.

 You can make this easy chicken pot pie gluten-free or dairy-free, swap out the vegetables, or save this recipe for Thanksgiving and use up leftover turkey in place of chicken.
 I use a basic medley of peas, carrots, onions, and celery in this chicken pot pie, but feel free to add things like sliced mushrooms, small diced potatoes (sauté them with the onions and celery to soften them), or your favorite root vegetables.